-I’ve never been a big fan of flowers, is probably something most guys would say.
-Particularly for us Aussie men, our masculinity levels are sky high in the macho land Down Under and flowers are generally reserved for appreciation by females and homosexual men.
-After an inner battle with myself, spurred on by a goal to help the constant struggle for equality, I’m going to proudly admit that I love them!
+You probably won’t hear many guys admit they’re a big fan of flowers.
+Particularly us Aussie men, our macho levels are sky high and flowers are generally reserved for appreciation by our girlfriends and mothers.
+Spurred on by the constant struggle for equality I’m going to proudly admit – I love them!

-Perhaps I’m getting more queer, older or maybe it’s just the vivid and inspiring range of tropical flowers blooming all year in Vietnam – I just can’t help to examine and appreciate flowers and plants more than ever.
-No matter how much my interest grows though, it’ll always be dwarfed by the Vietnamese people’s crazed obsession for them – particularly strong around Tet (Lunar New Year).
+Perhaps it’s the older age, my oppressed femininity or maybe it’s just the vivid and inspiring range of tropical flowers blooming almost all year in Vietnam.
+I’d say it a mix of all three.
+No matter how much my interest grows it’ll always be dwarfed by the Vietnamese people’s absolute obsession for them.
+It’s particularly strong around Tet holiday (Lunar New Year).

-The Hoa Mai is one particular flower whose captivating petals receive more attention than most (not only from me!).
+The Hoa Mai is one flower whose captivating petals receive much more attention than most.
 Often referred to as an Apricot Blossom in English, it belongs to the Forsythia family and is a native of East Asia.
 There are over a dozen varieties of Forsythia found in both Korea and China and a random one over in Europe, though the most well-known is Japan’s cherry blossom, which come springtime will attract thousands of people from around the world to it’s shores and parks.

 Two common varieties of Forsythia can be found in Vietnam.
-“Hoa Dao” (Peach Blossom) is pink incolour, representing good fortune, and favoured by people from the north of Vietnam.
+“Hoa Dao” (Peach Blossom) is pink in colour and represents good fortune.
+It’s more suitable to northern Vietnam weather conditions and so it’s favoured by people from Hanoi.

-In the warmer southern climate of Vietnam you’ll find the bright yellow Hoa Mai (Apricot Blossom) is much more popular and also represents prosperity and wealth.
+In the warmer climate of southern Vietnam you’ll find the bright yellow Hoa Mai (Apricot Blossom) is much more common.
+It also represents prosperity and wealth.

-Before Lunar New Year each household usually buys at least one tree or large branch that when cared for in the final days of the year, will magnificently bloom for the start of spring – believed to bring good luck to the house and all it’s dwellers.
+Before Lunar New Year each household usually buys one small tree or a large branch that when cared for in the final days of winter, will magnificently bloom for the start of spring and bring good luck to the house and all it’s dwellers.
 A lot of people are even lucky enough to have their own healthy Hoa Mai bush at home from past years.

-It’s not so much the luscious golden petals and flashy orange anthers (thanks google) that make this plant so curious but the hundreds on cute unopened buds that patiently wait,….
+It’s not so much the luscious golden petals and flashy orange anthers that make this plant so curious but the hundreds on cute unopened buds that patiently wait….

 and slowly open over the course of a day…